RAK3372 WisBlock LPWAN Module Quick Start Guide

 is for illustration purposes only.

 - The next step is to set up the Frequency plan, a compatible Regional Parameter version, and the LoRaWAN class supported.
-Then you can click Join settings.
+Then, click Join settings.

 - The last step in the registration of a new OTAA end-device is the configuration of the AppKey.
-To get the AppKey, you must click the generate button.
-Then click Add end device to finish your new device registration.
+To get the AppKey, click the generate button.
+Then, click Add end device to finish your new device registration.

 You should now be able to see the device on the TTN console after you fully register your device, as shown in Figure 41.

-- The AppEUI, DevEUI, and AppKey are the parameters that you will need to activate your LoRaWAN end-device via OTAA.
-The AppKey is hidden by default for security reasons, but you can easily show it by clicking the show button.
-You can also copy the parameters quickly using the copy button.
+- The AppEUI, DevEUI, and AppKey are essential parameters for activating your LoRaWAN end-device using OTAA.
+For security purposes, the AppKey is hidden by default but can be revealed by clicking the "Show" button.
+You can also use the "Copy" button to quickly copy these parameters.

 - The three OTAA parameters on the TTN device console are MSB by default.